fishin-rod/speedrunapi/docs/translation.md

 - translate_game_abbreviation: Retruns the name of a game from a abbreviation.
 ## Levels
 - translate_level_id: Returns the name of a level from a level id.

+## Categories
+- translate_category_id: Returns the name of a category from a category id.